awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v2.md

 The following information is returned from the task metadata endpoint \(`169.254.170.2/v2/metadata`\) JSON response\.

 `Cluster`
-The full Amazon Resource Name \(ARN\) of the Amazon ECS cluster to which the task belongs\.
+Returns the value of what is set on `ECS_CLUSTER` under the `/etc/ecs/ecs.config` file of the Container Instance where the task is running.
+For Fargate based tasks, the full Amazon Resource Name \(ARN\) of the Amazon ECS Cluster will always be returned\.

 `TaskARN`
 The full Amazon Resource Name \(ARN\) of the task to which the container belongs\.